 - First, pack your most valuable and fragile things in your carry-on.
-You control how your hand luggage is treated, but with checked luggage, it’s a shot in the dark.
-(Especially with all the videos of badly handled luggage that have been circling online recently.
+You can control how your hand luggage is treated, but with checked luggage, it’s a shot in the dark.
+Just think of all the videos of badly handled luggage that have been circling online recently.
 Don’t take chances if it isn’t completely necessary.

 - If the fragile object has an empty inside pocket, like in glasses or mugs, make sure to stuff it with soft items, like socks, underwear, bubble wrap, paper, or t-shirts.

 - Before packing your fragile items, make sure to wrap them in a soft material.
-Make sure that the material is soft, elastic and that the layer is at least one inch thick.
+It helps if the material is elastic and that the layer is at least one inch thick.
 Some great choices include bubble wrap, synthetic clothes, and paper.
 You shouldn’t wrap your items too tightly, as this will increase the likelihood of the item breaking.

-- If it’s a really fragile item, like a wine glass, make sure that it’s either in the original packaging or packed in some hard container, like cardboard, plastic or wooden box.
+- If it’s a really fragile item, like a wine glass, make sure that it’s either in the original packaging or packed in some hard container, like cardboard, plastic, or a wooden box.

 - Make sure to pack the fragile items at least two inches apart from each other and other hard objects.

 - Pack your items as far as possible from the walls of your suitcase.
-I’d suggest at five inches of distance from the sides.
+I’d suggest at least five inches away from the sides.

 - The suitcase should be packed densely, but not too dense.
-It should be packed full enough so that nothing moves when your bag is tossed around by the luggage handlers.
-However, don’t overpack it, as this will result in more pressure on your items and increasing the risk of your items breaking.
+It should be full enough that nothing moves when your bag is tossed around by the luggage handlers.
+However, overpacking will only result in more pressure on your items and will increase the risk of your items breaking or becoming damaged.

 - Avoid using packing cubes.
-They’re a great way to organize your clothing, but pretty useless for packing fragile items.
-You need to use your clothes for wrapping your items and strategically placing them between other hard objects.
+They’re a great way to organize your clothing but are mostly useless for packing fragile items.
+You need to use your clothes to wrap your items and strategically placing them between other hard objects.

-- When finished hit the suitcase with your hands from all sides.
-Look for any suspicious sounds from glass hitting other items.
+- When finished, hit the suitcase with your hands from all sides.
+Look for any suspicious sounds, such as glass hitting other items.
 If you hear any, determine the source and re-pack until you feel safe throwing your suitcase from at least five feet above the ground.

-This applies to all liquids; alcohol included: You may carry liquids only in the maximum of 3.4 oz bottles in your carry on.
-It does not apply to your checked luggage, so you’re free to pack your wine bottles there.
-However, if you purchase bottles of alcohol in duty-free zones after you’ve gone through security, you can take it on the plane, no matter the size of the container.
+This applies to all liquids, alcohol included: You may carry liquids in a maximum allowed 3.4 oz bottles in your carry-on.
+It does not apply to your checked luggage so you’re free to pack your wine bottles there.
+However, if you purchase bottles of alcohol in duty-free zones after you’ve gone through security, you can still take it on the plane, no matter the size of the container.

-Another thing that you have to note is that alcoholic beverages over 70% alcohol are not allowed either in checked or hand luggage.
-Also, if you’re packing drinks that are between 24% and 70% alcohol, note that each person can bring only a maximum of five litres.
-If the alcohol is below 24%, like beer, champagne and wine, you’re good to go.
-(Although, you should still check your destination counties rules for importing alcohol.
-Usually, there’s a country-specific limit.)
+Another thing that you should note is that alcoholic beverages that are over 70% alcohol are not allowed either in checked or hand luggage.
+Also, if you’re packing drinks that are between 24% and 70% alcohol, note that each person can bring only a maximum of five liters.
+If the alcohol is below 24%, like beer, champagne, and wine, you’re good to go.
+Keep in mind that you should still check your destination counties’ rules for importing alcohol.
+Usually, there’s a country-specific limit.

-Furthermore, you can pack only unopened bottles of alcohol in their original containers.
-Both on flight and checked.
-If you plan on buying a bottle after the security check and opening it during flight, I’ve got bad news for you.
-On the plane, you can drink alcoholic beverages served only by the flight crew.
+Furthermore, you can only pack unopened bottles of alcohol in their original containers, both on the flight and checked.
+If you plan on buying a bottle after the security check and opening it during the flight, we’ve got some bad news for you.
+On the plane, you can only drink alcoholic beverages served by the flight crew.
 Finally, keep in mind that when it comes to packing, you should always pack your bottles in a sealable plastic bag such as Ziploc.
 You don’t want to receive your luggage with its contents soaked in alcohol!

 When it comes to packing your musical instruments, you should follow these tips: